Ninjaneer87/andrejground-blog/src/content/blog/sliding-box-over-the-active-item.md

 }
 ```

-Let's break this in a couple of steps and see how it all fits together in the end.
+Let's break this in a couple of steps and see how they fit together.

 ## Starting a new react project